快速導覽

 Take the Star Ferry to Tsim Sha Tsui

-After leaving the restaurant around 08:00 in the morning, you can slowly walk to the Central Pier and take the Central Star Ferry to Tsim Sha Tsui.
-We would recommend taking the Star Ferry instead of the bus or subway because only the Star Ferry can allow you to enjoy the scenery on both sides of Victoria Harbor from the center of Victoria Harbor.
+We would recommend taking the Star Ferry to Tsim Sha Tsui instead of taking the bus, subway, or other means of transportation, because only the Star Ferry can allow you to enjoy the scenery on both sides of Victoria Harbor from the center of Victoria Harbor.
 In addition, when you walk from the Central MTR Station to the Central Pier, you will also pass by the Apple Store at the Central IFC and the Central Ferris Wheel.
-Both of these are photo hotspots that many tourists will pass by.
+Both of these are attractions that many tourists like to take pictures.

-Visit the attractions near Tsim Sha Tsui Pier
+Visit attractions near Tsim Sha Tsui Pier

 Hong Kong attractions collection: The most complete list of Hong Kong attractions